 Nob Hill is awash in neon, from a tail-wagging red Scottie to a vintage hotel sign advertising "color TV."

 Is food where you get your kicks?
 From the 66 Diner's classic milkshakes to the "Breaking Bad" Dog House, you can find iconic Route 66 food.
-If your tastes run a bit fancier, the stretch is also home to great barbecue at The Cube (Guy Fieri ate there), tacos at Zacatecas, Greek at Yanni's and yes, you can eat in a former fire station at the Monte Vista Fire Station pub.
+If your tastes run a bit fancier, the stretch is also home to great barbecue at The Cube (Guy Fieri ate there), Greek at Yanni's and yes, you can eat in a former fire station at the Monte Vista Fire Station pub.
 There's a plate for every palate, and you're going to need to fuel up, because exploring Route 66 requires some energy!
 If you get tired of walking, head to the Alvarado Transportation Center and catch a ride on Route 66 all the way home.

 Use the hashtags #ThingsToDoABQ and #ABQevents to join the conversation about Albuquerque events on social media and subscribe to our ABQ365 email newsletter by clicking below!